RafalKucharskiPK/query_PT/README.md

  * .csv file with requests
  * .dbf file with OSM network (available e.g. [here](https://www.interline.io/osm/extracts/))
  * .zip with GTFS file for the area and date that we query (available e.g. from [transit.land](https://www.transit.land/)
+ * both OSM and GTFS file shall be stored in `data` folder

  ### Output:
  * .csv with trip details